Smoked Standing Rib Roast Recipe

 Step 1: Season the Rib Roast

 To begin the process of cooking your roast, first you'll need to trim off any extra bits of loose fat hanging on the outside, leaving any fat that's attached to the meat.
-Next, combine a fourth of a cup of olive oil with the same amount of black pepper, plus two finely minced cloves of garlic and a tablespoon of kosher salt, rubbing the oil into the meat on all sides.
+Next, for the steak seasoning, combine a fourth of a cup of olive oil with the same amount of black pepper, plus two finely minced cloves of garlic and a tablespoon of kosher salt, rubbing the oil into the meat on all sides.

 Let it stand at room temperature for at least half an hour after that, as an evenly warmed piece of meat cooks more evenly and retains more moisture than one you've tossed onto the smoker ice cold.